dwave-examples/resource-distribution/README.md

 and the partition size is 4, the hospitals will be divided into 3 groups of 4.
 - **Number of Neighbors**: Finding all possible groups of size `partition_size` is very time consuming, instead we will only consider the possible groups within the `num_neighbors` closest neighbors.
-If `num_neighbors` is 8, the 9th farthest away hospital from *Hospital X* will not be permitted in groups containing *Hospital X*.
+If `num_neighbors` is 8, the 9th farthest away hospital from hospital $x$ will not be permitted in groups containing hospital $x$.
 - **Distance Objective Fraction**: The balance between optimizing for maximum transfer or minimum distance traveled cost.
 If the distance objective fraction is low the transfer is high.
 If the DOF is high the transfer is low and the distance traveled/cost is low.